stanfordnlp/stanza/_pages/pipeline.md

 print(doc) # Look at the result
 ```

-You can find more intutive examples about how to use these options [here](installation_usage.md#model-downloading).
+You can find more examples about how to use these options [here](installation_usage.md#pipeline-building).

 ### Build Pipeline from Config